hichiaty/Carer-shift-Scheduler/README.md

-# Choose-shift-webapp
+# Carer-shift-Scheduler
-A webapp to let workers bid for shifts and autoassign their shifts
+A webapp to let my carers bid for their monthly shifts and autoassign them to create a monthly rota